Hope in the Harvest Internships at the ARC

 Opportunity for Internship

-If you are interested in learning more about or gaining experience in agricultural missions internationally, an internship with HITH at the ARC is a great place to start.
+If you are interested in learning more about or gaining experience in agricultural missions internationally, an internship with HITH at the Agricultural Research Center (ARC) is a great place to start.
 Through an internship, you will have the opportunity increase your knowledge, understanding, and skills in tropical agriculture, implementing projects, community development programs, cross-cultural work, discipleship, gospel outreach programs, and more.
 Internships are rolling and can begin during any month of the year (except July).

 - Exploratory (2 weeks -2 months).
 Exploratory Internships are for those who are exploring the idea of doing short-term or long-term agricultural missions work.
 This is for those individuals who are interested in learning first-hand about international agricultural missions programs, the structure, the challenges, and the opportunities.
 During an exploratory trip, interns would be briefly acquainted with what it is like to live in a new culture.
 Interns would spend most of their time shadowing either the agricultural missionaries or the farm crew staff, learning some of the basics of tropical agriculture.